renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - `onboardingRebaseCheckbox`
 - `requireConfig`

-This means that orgs can change/control default behavior for whether configs are required and how repositories are onboarded.
+This means that organizations can change/control default behavior like whether configs are required and how repositories are onboarded.

+We disabled `inheritConfig` in the Mend Renovate App to avoid millions of wasted API calls per week.
-This setting is not enabled in the Mend Renovate App because each 404 from the GitHub API would count as a used API call, which would add millions of wasted API calls per week.
+This is because each `404` from the GitHub API for a missing org inherited config counts as a used API call.
 A smart/dynamic approach will be added in future so that it can be enabled selectively per-org.

 ## inheritConfigFileName

-Change this setting if you wish for Renovate to look for a different file name within the `inheritConfigRepoName` repository.
+Change this setting if you want Renovate to look for a different file name within the `inheritConfigRepoName` repository.
-Nested files are supported, e.g. `"some-dir/config.json"`;
+You may use nested files, for example: `"some-dir/config.json"`.

 ## inheritConfigRepoName

-Change this setting if you wish for Renovate to look in an alternative repository for the inherited config.
+Change this setting if you want Renovate to look in an alternative repository for the inherited config.
-The repository always needs to be on the same platform/endpoint, and Renovate's token needs permission to access it.
+The repository must be on the same platform and endpoint, and Renovate's token must have permission to access the repository.

 ## inheritConfigStrict

 By default Renovate will silently (debug log message only) ignore cases where `inheritConfig=true` but no inherited config is found.
-If `inheritConfigStrict=true` then Renovate will instead abort the run and raise a config error if the inherited config is not found.
+When you set `inheritConfigStrict=true` then Renovate will abort the run and raise a config error if the inherited config is not found.

-Set this to true only if every org has an inherited config file and you want to make sure Renovate never runs without it.
+Only set this config option to `true` if _every_ organization has an inherited config file _and_ you want to make sure Renovate _always_ uses that inherited config.

 ## logContext